realholgi/untisPlan/README.md

 # untisPlan
-Scrape the WebUntis API to display a timetable for today and tomorrow
+Scrape the WebUntis API to display a timetable for today and tomorrow.

 Usage: `node untisPlan.js username password school baseurl`